captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 Your mother worked for Lubenthal & Lubenthal for 38 years!

 ---

-Uncle Fred got himself a cottage, a boat, and a piece of a fine race horse down there in Montgomery --
+Uncle Fred got himself a cottage, a boat, and a piece of a fine race horse down there in Montgomery—

 ---